AntonioMarceddu/Facial_Expressions_Databases_Classifier/README.md

 * histogram equalization;
 * face detection to crop the images to face only;
 * scaling of horizontal and vertical resolutions;
-* subdivision in train, validation and test dataset.
+* subdivision in train, validation (optional) and test dataset.

 This allows, for the people who make use of this databases, to minimize the time necessary for their classification, so that they can dedicate directly to other tasks, such as training of a neural network.